beetbox/beets/docs/reference/pathformat.rst

 * mtime: The modification time of the audio file.
 * added: The date and time that the music was added to your library.
 * path: The item's filename.
-* data_source: The data source used during import to tag the item (e.g., 'MusicBrainz')

 .. _templ_plugins: